-Reset Value = 00XX X000b
+Reset Value = 00XX X000b Not bit addressable

-The CMOD register includes three additional bits associated with the PCA (See Figure 10 and Table 13).
+The CMOD register includes three additional bits associated with the PCA.

-- The CIDL bit which allows the PCA to stop during idle mode. - The WDTE bit which enables or disables the watchdog function on module 4. - The ECF bit which when set causes an interrupt and the PCA overflow flag CF (in the CCON SFR) to be set when the PCA timer overflows.
+- The CIDL bit which allows the PCA to stop during idle mode. - The WDTE bit which enables or disables the watchdog function on Module 4. - The ECF bit which when set causes an interrupt and the PCA overflow flag CF (in the CCON SFR) to be set when the PCA timer overflows.

-The CCON register contains the run control bit for the PCA and the flags for the PCA timer (CF) and each module (Refer to Table 14).
+The CCON register contains the run control bit for the PCA and the flags for the PCA timer (CF) and each Module (see Table 23).

 - Bit CR (CCON.
 6) must be set by software to run the PCA.
 The PCA is shut off by clearing this bit. - Bit CF: The CF bit (CCON.
 7) is set when the PCA counter overflows and an interrupt will be generated if the ECF bit in the CMOD register is set.
-The CF bit can only be cleared by software. - Bits 0 through 4 are the flags for the modules (bit 0 for module 0, bit 1 for module 1, etc.) and are set by hardware when either a match or a capture occurs.
+The CF bit can only be cleared by software. - Bits 0 through 4 are the flags for the Modules (bit 0 for Module 0, bit 1 for Module 1, etc.) and are set by hardware when either a match or a capture occurs.
 These flags also can only be cleared by software.

-Table 14.
+Table 23.
 CCON Register